 If you haven’t realized that Microsoft really likes Yammer now, you need to come out from under your rock.
 Yammer integration in the next-gen O365 is, we’ll say, thorough.
 That’s great and all, but how does an organization use that to its advantage analytically?
 Richard diZerega, a Microsoft Architect, told us exactly how to do just that.
 The good news is that this is really not too difficult.
 To be fair though, it’s easy because Richard took the time to build a bunch of tools that are available for free.

 So here we go.
 This is a simple three-step process.
-First you export the data out of Yammer, then massage the data (this is the longest step), and finally you import into analytic and display tools.
+First, you export the data out of Yammer, then massage the data (this is the longest step), and finally, you import it into analytic and display tools.
 The tools used were: Power BI in Excel, Power Query (formerly Data Explorer), PowerPivot, Power View, and Power Map.
-With all that power, it must be easy right?
+With all that power, it must be easy, right?

 If you want more detailed information and haven’t clicked the link up there, do that.